snake-charmer-devs/snake-charmer/README.md

     Folder on your computer           Folder within VM          Contents
     -----------------------           ----------------          --------
-    <home>/snake-charmer              /vagrant                  Your copy of this repo
+    <home>/snake-charmer              /vagrant                  Your copy of
-    <home>/snake-charmer/notebooks    /home/vagrant/notebooks   Any notebooks you create
+    this repo <home>/snake-charmer/notebooks    /home/vagrant/notebooks   Any
+    notebooks you create <home>/snake-charmer/salt/roots   /srv
-    <home>/snake-charmer/salt/roots   /srv                      Ignore this (internal use)
+    Ignore this (internal use)

+(`<home>` is wherever you were when you cloned this repo.)

-If you get your VM into a mess somehow, you can just go
+If you get your VM into a mess somehow, you can just type

-    vagrant destroy charmed34
-    vagrant up charmed34
+    vagrant destroy charmed34 vagrant up charmed34

 to build a new one.
 You won't lose any data, unless for some reason you've stored it in a directory that's local to the VM, i.e. *outside* the shared